qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 NewDiagnosticSession delegates input validation to the `NewSession` domain object.
 The validation state is maintained in the `NewSession` object as well.
 Validation takes place on clicking the Create button.
 The `createSession` function delegates to `facilitator.createDiagnosticSession`, which in turn delegates the validation to `NewSession`.

-Since the NewSession object is being observed by the component, missing fields and the like are highlighted in the ui.
+Since the NewSession object is being observed by the component, missing fields and the like are highlighted in the UI.
 We use a conditional class on the TextInputs for this:
 ```
 :class="{ error: newSession.errors.teamMissing }
 ```